iainquayle/birch/specification.md

 - Piping support.

-While the general feel and syntax of the language has been mostly decided, certain parts, such as always requiring curly braces for algebraic types, might be tweaked.
+While the general feel and syntax of the language has been mostly decided, certain parts, smaller tweaks are still being made.

 ## Primitives

 Primitives are the most basic data types and are currently limited to unsigned and signed integers of varying sizes, floats of varying sizes, and bools.
 (First versions of the compiler will likely only support 32-bit integers and floats).

 ### Instantiation